dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 ### Events API

 This API allows workflows to emit and listen for events.
 Events are immutable key-value pairs.
-DBOS guarantes immutability by transactionally inserting events in its system database, only once.
-Events are useful for publishing information about the state of an active workflow, for example to transmit information to the workflow's caller.
+They are useful for publishing information about the state of an active workflow, for example to transmit information to the workflow's caller.

 #### setEvent

 Any workflow can call [`ctxt.setEvent`](../api-reference/contexts#workflowctxtseteventkey-value) to immutably publish a key-value pair.
-A workflow cannot set a key it has already set; doing so is an error.
+A workflow cannot set a key it has already set.

 ```typescript
 ctxt.setEvent<T>(key: string, value: T): Promise<void>